Postage stamps and postal history of the Canal Zone: 1921 issues

-In 1921, the Republic of Panama planned to issue a Centennial commemorative series in honor of the 100th anniversary of Panama's independence from Spain.
+In 1921, the Republic of Panama planned to issue a centennial commemorative series in honor of the 100th anniversary of Panama's independence from Spain.
 The Canal Zone was invited to participate in a postal way and the Canal Zone's Executive Secretary was pleased to accept their invitation.
-By the middle of January 1924, all the stamps of the 1¢ and 2¢ denominations were nearly exhaustedwhich prompted the next production of stamps, issued that year.
+By the middle of January 1924, all the stamps of the 1¢ and 2¢ denominations were nearly exhausted which prompted the next production of stamps, issued that year.